S3-working-group/s3-practical-guide/slides.md

 ---

-## P5.2: Retrospective
+## P7.2: Retrospective

-**Building in continuous improvement of process**
+Building in continuous improvement of process.

-* goal: reflection on the past to guide process improvement
+* improvement of work process through reflection and learning from past experience
-* output: proposals for agreements, tensions, drivers or tasks
+* output: changes to work process, new tasks, on-the-fly agreements, and drivers requiring an agreement
 * facilitated meeting (~1hr)
 * regular intervals (1-4 weeks)
-* adapt to situation and context:
+* adapt to situation and context
-    * 5 phases with many different patterns for each phase

 ---

-## Retrospective: A time to reflect on process improvement ##
+## Output of a Retrospective

 ![inline,fit](img/meetings/retrospective.png)